A Stitch in Time: Cornell Surgeons Build on Legacy

 Operations on the stomach, the urinary tract, the lungs, the adrenal glands or even very common surgeries such as the spay could be done in a minimally invasive manner, providing a rapid recovery for animal patients.
 While MIS had been well-established in human medicine at that time, the method was brand-new to veterinary medicine.
 In fact, Flanders wrote one of the original papers detailing MIS in dogs.

-“Dr. Flanders implemented a lot of the MIS that we use and changed the direction that we take with several of our procedures,” says Dr. Galina Hayes.
+“Dr. Flanders implemented a lot of the MIS that we use and changed the direction that we take with several of our procedures,” says Dr. Galina Hayes, associate professor.
 “That’s something that I’ve benefited from in my career here, and I’ve tried to continue that legacy onward with our patients and the veterinary community.”

 Hayes describes how Flanders changed the way the section treats ectopic ureters — a birth defect that causes incontinence in dogs.
 “Jim was the first person to learn and implement a MIS approach to this problem,” says Hayes.
 “Before that, we would have to do an open surgical procedure, which has many more risks.
 Now, we treat them as outpatient procedures, with a scope and a laser fiber.”